MerginMaps/docs/src/gis/snapping/index.md

 ## Follow QGIS snapping
-<QGISPluginName /> gives you the option to use the snapping preferences defined in QGIS project.
+The <QGISPluginNameShort /> gives you the option to use the snapping preferences defined in QGIS project.
 This means you can, for instance, exclude some layers from snapping, choose the snapping mode or change the snapping threshold.

 1. Navigate to the **<MainPlatformName />** tab in the **Project Properties** and change the snapping settings to **Follow QGIS snapping**
    ![Mergin Maps follow QGIS snapping](./plugin-qgis-snapping.jpg "Mergin Maps follow QGIS snapping")